China (Taiwan only)

 a.
 Freedom of Speech and Press

-The Constitution provides for freedom of speech and of the press, and the authorities generally respected these rights in practice and did not restrict academic freedom.
+The Constitution provides for freedom of speech and of the press, and the authorities respect these rights in practice.

-The GIO required that any publications imported from mainland China be sent to the GIO Publications Department for screening before sale or publication and still sought to ban the importation of publications that advocated communism or the establishment of united front organizations, endangered public order or good morals, or violated regulations or laws.
-Nevertheless, a wide variety of China-origin material was readily accessible to Taiwan readers through the Internet.
-Beginning in July 2003, the GIO eliminated the requirement that China-origin material be converted to traditional characters before being published in Taiwan.
-However, cable television systems are still required to send imported material to the GIO for screening and to convert the subtitles to traditional characters before broadcasting.
+The GIO requires that any publications imported from mainland China be sent to the GIO Publications Department for screening before sale or publication and still seeks to ban the importation of publications that advocate communism or the establishment of united front organizations, endanger public order or good morals, or violate regulations or laws.
+However, few local publishing companies observe this regulation, and substantial People's Republic of China-origin material is imported every year and is widely available at schools and in research institutes.
+Moreover, cable television systems broadcast uncensored television channels from mainland China.

 b.
 Freedom of Peaceful Assembly and Association